asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 ### Interviews

 I have interviewed candidates for a wide variety of roles in development organizations.
 Typically discussions about XP development practices arise in these interviews, as I expect some level of familiarity with them.
 If these interviews are representative of the broader industry, there is still a lot of misconceptions about TDD.
-The most common response I hear when I ask about whether the candidate practices, encourages, or values TDD is, _"Yeah, the team writes unit tests."_ People too often conflate the act of unit testing with TDD.
-This doesn't come as a surprise to me as I still see a lack of coaching around TDD and other XP practices.
+The most common response I hear when I ask about whether the candidate practices, encourages, or values TDD is, _"Yeah, the team writes unit tests."_ Too often people conflate the act of unit testing with TDD.
+This doesn't come as a surprise to me because I still see a lack of coaching around TDD and other XP practices.

 I commonly hear statements like _"I think TDD is a great practice, but my team doesn't do it.
-It's not my place to tell the team how to write code."_ True, you shouldn't **tell** the team how to write code but you should coach, show, and motivate them to learn these practices.
+It's not my place to tell the team how to write code."_ True, you shouldn't **tell** the team how to write code, but you should coach, show, and motivate them to learn these practices.
 Getting developers out of their comfort zone to learn something new is part of the job of a senior developer or technical leader.

 ## Coaching TDD